bmndc/nokia-leo/_posts/2024-07-03-the-end-of-whatsapp.md

 ---
 layout: post
 category: news
+title: The end of WhatsApp on KaiOS as we know it
 ---
-# The end of WhatsApp on KaiOS as we know it

 <img src="{{ site.baseurl }}/assets/images/blog/2024-07-04-11-35-05.png" align="right" width="240" height="320" style="width:240px;margin:0 0 1rem 1rem" alt="Screenshot of the error message in WhatsApp, with a yellow warning sign and a text which reads Something went wrong">

 It starts with the latest WhatsApp version preventing new users from signing up.